• Skip to primary navigation

 Read More

-The Clinton County Community Foundation (CCCF), an affiliate of the Foundation for Appalachian Kentucky, is now accepting donations for emergency…
+STANVILLE, KY, May 18 2025 — The Floyd County Community Foundation (FCCF), an affiliate of the Foundation for Appalachian Kentucky,…

 Read More

-The Upper Cumberland Community Foundation (UCCF), an affiliate of the Foundation for Appalachian Kentucky, is now accepting donations for emergency…
+The Upper Cumberland Community Foundation (UCCF), an affiliate of the Foundation for Appalachian Kentucky, has established and is accepting donations…

 Read More

-The Perry County Community Foundation (PCCF), an affiliate of the Foundation for Appalachian Kentucky, is now accepting donations for emergency…
+PAINTSVILLE, KY, May 16 2025 — The Johnson County Community Foundation (JoCCF), an affiliate of the Foundation for Appalachian Kentucky,…

 Read More